 What is included and excluded on my trip?

-Inclusions: Transfers from/to Airport, all Meals & Snacks, Coffee, Tea, Soft drinks, Drinking Water, Diving Activities, Snorkeling Activities, Land excursions (subject to itineraries), Kayaks (2 single available), Wi-Fi (depending on local cell phone reception), One (1) Nautilus Lifeline Marine Rescue GPS provided for each diver, Air Tanks, Nitrox Tanks, 15 liter Tanks (limited quantity), Weights, Weight belts, being guided by experienced Dive masters/Instructors/Snorkeling guides.
+Inclusions: Transfers from/to Airport, all Meals & Snacks, Coffee, Tea, Soft drinks, Drinking Water, Diving Activities, Snorkeling Activities, Land excursions (subject to itineraries), Kayaks (2 single available), Wi-Fi (depending on local cell phone reception), Air Tanks, Weights, Weight belts, being guided by experienced Dive masters/Instructors/Snorkeling guides.

-Exclusions: National Park/Harbor Fees, Diving & Snorkeling Rental Equipment, PADI Dive Courses, Wines, Spirits, Espresso, Additional Purchase on board, Crew gratuities.
+Exclusions: National Park/Harbor Fees, Diving & Snorkeling Rental Equipment, PADI Dive Courses, Wines, Spirits, Espresso, Additional Purchase on board, Crew gratuities, 15L Tanks

 Is there a child policy?